Global Pension Index 2022 Pension Scheme Study: CPF Got a B Grade Again — Why Didn’t It Get an A?

 This puts us on the same grade as the pension systems of:

 - New Zealand

-The Netherlands and Denmark’s pension system topped the class once again with an A grade, indicating that they have a first-class and robust retirement income system.
+Iceland, Netherlands and Denmark’s pension systems topped the class once again with an A grade, indicating that they have a first-class and robust retirement income system.

-Very much like how we constantly strive for an A grade in school, we take a look at what caused CPF to lose points against the rest of the pension systems.
+Very much like how we constantly strive for an A grade in school, we take a look at what caused CPF to lose points against the rest of the retirement income systems.

 TL;DR: Global Pension Index 2022 Pension Scheme Study — Why Did CPF Get a B Again?

 - How Is the Mercer CFA Institute Global Pension Index Determined?